Jayesh23B/Jayesh23B/README.md

 ---

-## About Me
+## 👨‍💻 About Me

-I'm an AI & Data Science graduate with a strong interest in data analytics and business intelligence.
+I'm an Artificial Intelligence & Data Science graduate with a strong interest in **Data Analytics**, **Business Intelligence**, and **Data Engineering**.

-I enjoy working on real-world projects that involve SQL, Python, Power BI, and Excel to solve business problems, uncover insights, and build data-driven solutions.
-Alongside analytics, I'm currently learning Data Engineering to strengthen my understanding of modern data pipelines and cloud technologies.
+I enjoy solving business problems using data and building practical projects with SQL, Python, Power BI, and Excel.
+My focus is on creating solutions that are easy to understand, useful for decision-making, and backed by real data.

+Currently, I'm expanding my knowledge of modern data engineering tools while continuing to improve my analytics and problem-solving skills.

-- 🎓 B.E. in Artificial Intelligence & Data Science (2025)
+- 🎓 **B.E. in Artificial Intelligence & Data Science (2025)**
-- 📍 Pune, Maharashtra, India
+- 📍 **Pune, Maharashtra, India**
-- 💼 Open to Data Analyst, Business Analyst, and Junior Data Engineer opportunities
+- 💼 **Open to Data Analyst, Business Analyst, and Junior Data Engineer opportunities**

 ---

-## Tech Stack
+## 💻 Tech Stack

 ### Languages
 - SQL